Wentril/kubernetes_workshop/course.md

 kubectl --namespace <namespace> port-forward pod/<pod_name> 8080:80
 ```

 Now visit http://127.0.0.1:8080.
-Alternatively you can use kube proxy or other methods to access the service.
+Alternatively, you can use kube proxy or other methods to access the service.

 ### Helm context and namespaces